wp-plugins/brandfolder/readme.txt

-=== brandfolder - own your brand ===
+=== Brandfolder - Own Your Brand ===
 Contributors: parterburn
-Tags: brand assets management, brand management, share your brand, logo upload, logo management Requires at least: 3.0
+Tags: brand asset management, brand management, share your brand, logo upload, logo management, build your brand Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 0.1
+Stable tag: 0.2

 Our simple plugin creates a beautiful web view for brand consumers to access your logos, product images, brand information, and plenty more.